fbridault/pres/RMLL/f4s.rst

 Solution
 ***********
-1. Split data and functions
+- Split data and functions
-2. Put them in different files
-3. Put them in different libraries

 .. note::

     - Too many functions, if team continue to add functions
-    - Many dependencies required (itk,vtk,qt,dcmtk,...) even if you need just cropping an image
+    - Many dependencies required (itk,vtk,qt,dcmtk,...) even if you just need  to crop an image
     - Everyone work on the same file
-    - Put them in different files and libraries

 ----

 Service
 ============================

-- Only one functionnality (Read, Crop,...)
+- Only one functionality (Read, Crop, Visualize...)
 - Class of services (IReader, IOperator, IVisu)
-- Basically an helper/observer, but can be instantiated
 - State pattern

 .. note::
+	- to this end, we use to concept of service
-	- we can observe that for each functionnality, we always have to configure, then initialize, update and stop
+	- we can observe that for each process, we always have to repeat the same execution pattern, life cycle, configure, then initialize, update and stop
 	- update can be repeated

 ----

 :class: centered
-:data-y: r450
+:data-y: r400
 :data-scale: 0.8

 .. image:: images/state.png